|Max Headroom||open||Bridge Clearance||

 The Glastron GT 205 has a LOA of 20’6” (6.25 m), a beam of 8’ (2.44 m) and a draft of 35” (89 cm).

-Mission Statement The mission of the GT 205 is to provide a sporty bowrider that can compete in the market segment by not only being well-built and feature-rich, but also by adding a retro sports car-savvy look into the mix, making what is sure to be among the most eye-catching boats on the water.
-By making the GT 205 available in four different models for four different applications, this one basic design can appeal to a large segment of sportboat buyers in its size range.
+The mission of the Glastron GT 205 is to provide a sporty bowrider that can compete in the market segment by not only being well-built and feature-rich, but also by adding a retro sports car-savvy look into the mix, making what is sure to be among the most eye-catching boats on the water.
+By making the GT 205 available in three different models for three different applications, this one basic design can appeal to a large segment of sportboat buyers in its size range.

 • Exterior Styling.
 Undoubtedly the most important of all her features is her styling.
 It makes the statement that this boat is unmistakably a Glastron.
-First, is her "Reverse Spear" graphic pattern on her hull sides.
+First, is her "reverse spear" graphic pattern on her hull sides.
 Second is her retro, late 1950s look with her slightly curved windshield and her apparent tail fins sweeping up from her hull sides.
-Some have said she reminds them of a 1960s Corvette because of her interior details, others point to the fins which were exhibited on many of Detroit's brands during a 4-5 year era.
+Some have said she reminds them of a 1960s Corvette because of her interior details, others point to the fins which were exhibited on many of Detroit's brands during a 4 to 5 year era.

 • Hull Colors Are Offered As Standard.
 Most builders seem comfortable charging for a hull color other than white.
 Not so with Glastron as the GT Series is offered in no fewer than four different colors, none of them plain white.
-Pick from white and Sunburst Orange, white and Laser Red, white and Jet Black or white and Royal Blue.
+Pick from white and Sunburst Orange, white and Laser Red, white and Jet Black or white and Deep Navy.

 • Retro Windshield.
 Another feature that defines the GT Series is the low-profile windshield.
 Glastron calls it a “roadster” style and it has an all-aluminum frame and glass wings to deflect wind and spray.